mnelson4/printmyblog/readme.txt

 [Blog To HTML](https://wordpress.org/plugins/blog-to-html/) is actually very similar to Print My Blog.
 It allows you to export your blog to HTML for eBook creation.
 [blogbooker](https://blogbooker.com/) prints a book, or creates a PDF, from your blog using their pre-made styles.
 Paid service.
 [blog2print](https://www.blog2print.com/) ditto, but temporarily requests your username and password.
 Paid service.

+** Alternatives for adding print buttons **
+[Print, PDF, Email by PrintFriendly](https://wordpress.org/plugins/printfriendly/) lets visitors easily print to paper, PDF, or email themselves a copy.
+Easy setup and very customizable.
+Doesn’t use theme’s styles.
+The free version is not GDPR-compliant and inserts advertisements.
+[WP Print Friendly](https://wordpress.org/plugins/wp-print-friendly/) automatically adds a link to print the current post, page, or custom post type.
+Can convert links to endnotes.
+Doesn’t use theme’s styles.
+[WP-Print](https://wordpress.org/plugins/wp-print/) printouts quite customizable.
+Requires editing theme files.
+Does not use theme’s styles.
+[Print-o-Matic](https://wordpress.org/plugins/print-o-matic/) add print buttons with a shortcode.
+Customizable and can work with theme’s and plugin’s styles.

 = Contributing =